fyodordev/dotfiles/.config/README.md

 Get ssh key: `ssh-add -L`, can be copied to a remote host for authentication.
 GPG List keys with `gpg --list-secret-keys --keyid-format LONG` Run on the key you want `gpg --armor --export 3AA5C34371567BD2 | xclip -selection clipboard` and copy the output.
+Note the GPG ID here is the same as referred to in section *Setup git*.

 For git usage if using ssh keys fails: